ANL-CEEESA/EGRIP.jl/docs/src/quickguide.md

 network_data = PowerModels.parse_file("pti/case3.raw"; import_all=true)
 ```

 This network data can be modified in the same way as the previous Matpower `.m` file example.
-For additional details about the network data, see the [PowerModels Network Data Format](@ref) section.
+For additional details about the network data, see the [Formulation Function](@ref) section.

 ## Inspecting AC and DC branch flow results